This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 In addition to static routes, you can also define dynamic routes.
 The difference is in the file naming.
 For static routes, just name the route file as usual – like about.js or contact.js.
 Whereas for dynamic routes, put the name inside square brackets – like [post].js, [product].js, etc.

-The /pages/api directory
+The /pages/api

-Within the /pages directory, you can find another directory called /api inside a Next.js project.
+inside a Next.js project.
 It’s for you to put any server-only routes.
 Next.js will not render them as pages on your site.
 But you can send API requests and responses with these API routes.
-An example use case is when you want to manage for submissions from a contact form.
+An example use case is when you want to manage form submissions from a contact form.
 Or when you want to send data to a third-party API.

-On-demand revalidation also makes use of this /api directory.
-For example, you can create a file called revalidate.js inside the /api directory to receive notifications from WordPress to let Next.js know when a post is published or updated on the backend.
+directory to receive notifications from WordPress (or other source) to let Next.js know when a post is published or updated on the backend.
 Based on that information, Next.js can re-build that page.

-Static files inside the /.next/static folder
+Static files inside the /.next/static

-Once you build the application using the npm run build command, the static HTML files along with all the necessary assets like CSS, JS, etc go inside the /.next/static directory.
-The Node.js server automatically maps to this directory once you publish the site.
+command, the static HTML files along with all the necessary assets like CSS, JS, etc go inside the /.next/static

-/public directory for static files like images
+directory for static files like images

-Within the project root, there is another directory called /public where you can put images, fonts, and other such assets required for the site.
+where you can put images, fonts, and other such assets required for the site.
 The Node.js server serves any files from this directory on the site’s frontend.
-For instance, if you have a file called /public/logo.png, it will be accessible from the URL – youriste.com/logo.png.
+For instance, if you have a file called /public/logo.png

 Styles directory

-Also, the site’s CSS files are usually put within the /styles directory.
+directory.
 Both global css as well as scoped css modules can be put here.

-The file – globals.css – includes the CSS rules applicable to your whole site.
-It can be imported to the _app.js file located in the project root to make it available to all the routes and components.
+– includes the CSS rules applicable to your whole site.
+It can be imported to the _app.js

-In the case of of scoped CSS files (like home.module.css), you can import them to individual pages.
+), you can import them to individual pages.
 Next.js will take care of generating unique CSS class names to avoid name collisions.

-getStaticProps()getSeverSideProps(), and getStaticPaths()
+, and getStaticPaths()

 Next.js provides two functions to populate a page with data during pre-rendering.
-For instance, you want to supply the blog home page with a list of the recent ten posts.
+For instance, you want to supply the blog home page with a list of recent ten posts.

 For such puposes, you can use the following functions: